 As the battery works, electrolyte is transferred from the glass mat to battery plates as required.
-The mat contains enough electrolyte for the battery to deliver its full capacity and – should the battery case become damaged or the battery is tipped on its side – its electrolyte will not spill.
+The mat contains enough electrolyte for the battery to deliver its total capacity, and – should the battery case become damaged or the battery is tipped on its side – its electrolyte will not spill.

 Pros and cons of AGM batteries

-AGM batteries can often be found in off-grid power systems including environmentally friendly renewable energy systems like wind and solar power.
-They are also great for electric vehicle service and uninterrupted power supply systems, as well as robotics and some ATVs and motorcycles.
+AGM batteries are often found in off-grid power systems, including environmentally friendly renewable energy systems like wind and solar power.
+They are also great for electric vehicle service, uninterrupted power supply systems, robotics, and some ATVs and motorcycles.

 What is a Flooded Battery

-Possibly the most “traditional” type of battery, wet or flooded batteries are widely used in cars, stationary (large) uninterrupted power supplies and of course, stand alone energy systems.
+Possibly the most “traditional” type of battery, wet or flooded batteries are widely used in cars, stationary (large) uninterrupted power supplies, and of course, stand-alone energy systems.
 These batteries contain a combination of liquid electrolyte.
-The liquid in these batteries must be carefully measured and maintained in order for the battery to perform properly.
+The liquid in these batteries must be carefully measured and maintained for the battery to perform properly.